 3. Engage Donors by Connecting In-Person at Synagogues or Campus-Based Organizations

-At least six in 10 Jews will attend High Holiday services this fall.
+At least 6 in 10 Jews will attend High Holiday services this fall.
 With so many donors and prospects entering our religious homes, clergy, lay, and professional leaders have an opportunity to prioritize personal connections with families over the High Holidays.

 4. Create Custom Appeal Plans for Renewed Annual Giving